 Skip to main content

-Environment variables let you store configuration and secrets that your app needs, without hardcoding them into your source code.
+Secrets / Environment variables let you store configuration and secrets that your app needs, without showing them to other people, just like your personal passwords.

 API Keys